oldschoolgg/oldschoolbot/docs/src/content/docs/osb/Bosses/the-nightmare.md

 Level 70 Prayer

-A Defence Slash stat of least 150
+A Defence Slash stat of at least 150

 An Attack Crush stat of at least 80